 College Football Rankings

 Here’s how it works.
-7 categories for the college football teams ranked historically.
+7 categories

 - Winning Percentage